neurosynth/neurosynth/README.md

 Neurosynth is a Python package for large-scale synthesis of functional neuroimaging data.

+**Note: this package is no longer actively maintained; most of its functionality has been integrated into the much more expansive [NiMARE](https://github.com/neurostuff/NiMARE) package, which we recommend using instead.**

 ## Code status

 * [![tests status](https://secure.travis-ci.org/neurosynth/neurosynth.png?branch=master)](https://travis-ci.org/neurosynth/neurosynth) travis-ci.org (master branch)